viriatonova/urlshortener/README.md

     ```bash
     python manage.py createuser
     ```
-  - To use the private API you will need to create a user and login on the web aplication

 ### Notes

-- Using the private API allow yo see statistcs about how many times the shorteners url was access
+- Using the private API allow yo see statistcs about how many times the shorteners url was accessed

 ## Tests